rapidfuzz/rapidfuzz-rs/Readme.md

     levenshtein::distance("kitten".chars(), "sitting".chars(), None, None, None)
 );

-// If you are sure the input strings are ascii only it's usually faster to operate on bytes assert_eq!(
+// If you are sure the input strings are ASCII only it's usually faster to operate on bytes assert_eq!(
     Some(3),
     levenshtein::distance("kitten".bytes(), "sitting".bytes(), None, None, None)